YandaMapinda/SimpleCalculator/README.md

 # SimpleCalculator
-This is a simple calculator program
+This is a simple calculator program that add, and multiply